glessard/swift-channels/README.md

 elements, after which the next send operation will block.

-Thread synchronization and blocking is implemented with libdispatch semaphores (aka dispatch_semaphore_t); an implementation based on pthreads mutexes exists in subclasses of `PChan`.
-The pthreads implementations are significantly slower than the the libdispatch semaphore versions.
+Thread synchronization and blocking is implemented with libdispatch semaphores (`dispatch_semaphore_t`); an implementation based on pthreads mutexes exists in subclasses of `PChan`.
+The pthreads implementation is significantly slower than the the libdispatch semaphore version.

 Missing from this is a powerful construct such as the Select keyword from Go, which would be quite useful when dealing with multiple